Odeon West End

-Architects Arnold Dick Associates designed a new ‘modern style’ single screen cinema within the shell of the building, with a stalls and circle seating areas (removing the balcony) and the interior design was by Cassidy, Farrington and Dennys.
+Architects Arnold Dick Associates designed a new ‘modern style’ single screen cinema within the shell of the building, with a stalls and circle seating areas (removing the upper balcony) and the interior design was by Cassidy, Farrington and Dennys.
 Seating was provided for 1,402; 900 in the stalls and 507 in the circle.
 The Leicester Square Theatre re-opened on 12th December 1968 with Sean Connery in “Shalako”.

 It was re-named Odeon West End from 22nd July 1988 with the opening of the comedy film “The Couch Trip”.
 It closed for twinning on 11th July 1991, re-opening on 11th October 1991 with screen 1 upstairs seating 503 and screen 2 downstairs opening on 1st November 1991 with 848 seats.
 In 2008, the seating capacities are given as 500 and 834.

 The historic facade remains virtually untouched to this day, although partly hidden by metal cladding, and the entrance and lobby have been significantly altered.
 In October 2008, plans were approved by Westminster Council, to demolish the Odeon West End and build a 240-bed hotel on the site.
 There will be two new screens in the basement, with seating for 440 and 200.
 Demolition and building work was due to begin in the Summer of 2009, but the plans were put on hold due to the economic situation.
 A new set of plans for a hotel were approved by Westminster Council on 21st January 2014, and again the building is threatened with demolition.

 Just login to your account and subscribe to this theater